Technical Traders Must Watch AGNC Investment Corp. (AGNC)

 Maxim Group gave “ Buy” rating to AGNC stocks, setting the target price at $15 in the report published on May 4, 2020.

-In the course of the last 5 trading sessions, AGNC went up by +0.79%, which changed the moving average for the period of 200 days to the total of -18.83% of losses for the stock in comparison to the 20-day moving average settled at $13.82.
-In addition, AGNC Investment Corp. saw -20.53% in overturn over the period of a single year with a tendency to cut further losses.
+In the course of the last 5 trading sessions, AGNC went down by -0.98%, which changed the moving average for the period of 200 days to the total of -18.91% of losses for the stock in comparison to the 20-day moving average settled at $13.89.
+In addition, AGNC Investment Corp. saw -20.19% in overturn over the period of a single year with a tendency to cut further losses.

 AGNC Stock Insider Trading